kif01/Predictive-ML-Model-Twitter/README.md

 <img width="1438" alt="twitter1" src="https://user-images.githubusercontent.com/15332386/86057165-b3dd9180-ba6f-11ea-9f91-3f2f6e4178bc.png">

 Once your app is created select the `Keys and Tokens` tab.
 You will see your `Consumer API key` and `Consumer API secret key` which we will be using later in the tutorial.
-These can be revoked and regenerated, but as with any other key, you should keep these secret.
-(Here we won't be using the api tokens so you can ignore them)
+These can be revoked and regenerated, but as with any other key, you should keep these secret (Here we won't be using the api tokens so you can ignore them).

 <img width="1440" alt="twitter2" src="https://user-images.githubusercontent.com/15332386/85959799-921cd580-b9af-11ea-9ff3-8b16fa530ff9.png">